nosilver4u/ewww-image-optimizer/readme.txt

 * fixed: prevent calls to php_uname when it is disabled
 * fixed: MacOS X installer for PNGOUT
 * fixed: prevent notices due to empty output from exec()
+* fixed: ExactDN fails to crop when image_downsize() is called with explicit dimensions

 = 4.1.3 =
 * fixed: infinite loop when removing invalid API key